-Developing and executing an estate plan is rarely at the top of anyone’s to-do list, but it’s one of the most important pieces of anyone’s financial plan.
-And by anyone, yes, that includes you!
+Developing and executing an estate plan is one of the most important pieces of your financial plan.

-Estate planning is a process designed to help you manage and preserve your assets during your lifetime.
-Estate plans also conserve and control the distribution of your assets after your death in a way that aligns with your goals and objectives.
+While you are alive, the estate planning process allows you to manage and preserve your assets during your lifetime.
+At death, your estate plan allows you to conserve and control the distribution of your assets according to your goals and objectives.

 If you feel strongly about who should receive your money, property, and possessions in the event of your death, you need to write a will.

-Without a will, your wealth and possessions will most likely go to your parents after being processed in probate.
+Without a will, your wealth and possessions will most likely go to your most immediate living family member(s) after being processed in probate.
 There’s nothing inherently wrong with that, but it might not be what you want — and you may not want to make your surviving family members deal with the probate court process regardless of where your assets go after you pass.

 The court system can be a costly, time-consuming, and inefficient process for your assets to work through.
 Not only does it open the door for increased litigation if family or friends disagree on a probate judge’s ruling, but what happens in probate court is also a matter of public record.